weaveworks-guides/weave-net-legacy/spring-boot-weave-microservices/README.md

 >**Note:** Before running the docker commands, ensure that the weave environment is set.
 If you have left the terminal, you must enter `weave env --restore` before deploying the containers.

-To deploy the containers to the VM run the following docker commands for each service:
+To deploy the containers onto `weave-microservice-02` run the following docker commands for each service from the `weave-microservice-02` terminal window:

 **RabbitMQ Service**